Fudgy Cottage Cheese Brownies

 Cottage Cheese Brownies

-Fudgy delicious brownies made with a few "healthier" ingredients like cottage cheese and whole wheat flour.
+Fudgy delicious brownies made with healthier ingredients like cottage cheese and whole wheat flour.

 Jamie N, Registered Dietitian